 Applying for a business card is a fairly simple process.
 Assuming you are authorized to make financial decisions on your company’s behalf, you can start the application process online or with a paper application.

-Be prepared to share both your individual consumer information as well as specifics about the business including, but not limited to:
+Be prepared to share both your individual consumer information as well as specifics about the business, including details on:

 In some cases, the issuer may request additional financial statements and documentation.